 Talent adding buffer to tube, with buffer container and cup visible in frame TEXT: Add additional 50-100 microliters buffer to tube if cup does not reach buffer surface

+Note: At first we tried to shoot scenes 5.4.1 and 5.4.2 through.
+However, we made a mistake in working on 5.4.2, so we reshot only 5.4.2.
+Chapter board captured on the retake video with scene 5.4.2a.

-Using a 200-microliter pipette, slowly and gently layer 60 microliters of translation reaction mixture under the translation buffer in the dialysis cup [1] and cover the cup with a lid to prevent evaporation [2].
+Take 60 microliters of translation reaction mixture.
+Insert the pipette tip into the translation buffer in the dialysis cup, then inject the mixture slowly and gently [1-TEXT].
+Cover the cup with a lid to prevent evaporation [2].

-Reaction mixture being layered under cup Videographer: Important step
+Reaction mixture being layered under cup.
+TEXT: Translation reaction mixture with higher density spontaneously sinks to the bottom of the cup and form a layer.
+Caution: Do not disturb the layer by pipetting.

-Lid being placed Videographer: Important step
+Lid being placed

-To conduct a large-scale translation, add 22 milliliters of translation buffer to a 25-milliliter tube [1] and place a large-size dialysis cup into the tube [2].
+To conduct a large-scale translation, add 22 milliliters of translation buffer to a 25-milliliter tube [1] and place a 2-mililiter dialysis cup into the tube [2].

 Talent adding buffer to tube